How to start a cat cafe?

 Various software solutions for managing and running your business

 Consider what each customer will experience when they come in.
 How will they pay?
 How will your staff seat them, or know which orders go with which customer?
 An advanced POS or point-of-sale system would be the solution.
-A coffee shop POS system is perfect for opening a cat cafe.
+A cafe POS system is perfect for opening a cat cafe.
 Register your business name, and then use one system for processing payments, tracking inventory, managing seating, and then store that information in a cloud POS system.
 Portable POS terminals can work really well for cat cafes, given that they allow you to move around more freely.

 Partner with local rescue organizations